• Home

 /* The `context` parameter is omitted in client-side SDKs */

-Like conversion metrics, numeric metrics also require you to create an event name and insert it into your application's code to track metric data.
-The area of your code you should put custom conversion metric information into, and the type of information you should include, varies based on which SDKs you use.
+Numeric metrics require an event key from your application's code to track metric data.
+The area of your code you should put custom metric information into, and the type of information you should include, vary based on which SDKs you use.

 To create a numeric metric:

-4. Enter a human-readable Event name.
-This is the event name you will reference in your code snippet when you insert the metric information into your app.
+2. Enter a human-readable Event key.
+This is the event key you will reference in your code snippet when you insert the metric information into your app.

-7. Choose one or more context kinds available for experiments for the metric to measure events from.
+1. Choose one or more randomization units for the metric to measure events from.

 Metrics must use valid randomization units